Odhynn/Naerk/content/Factions/Tearthis.md

 > > | Region | [[Oventhart]], [[Melario]] woods |
 > > | Leader | [[Oliven]] |

 Tearthis Pack is arguably one of the most powerful druid circles.
+They try to balance the tensions between the civilised regions and authorities and the natural world.
 This pack was made shortly after the end of the [[Great War of the North]], by 3 mighty druids of the region. [[Biragg]], [[Oliven]] and [[Ingasto]].
 Biragg, although the weakest of the three, was the founder and the first leader of the pack.

 Biragg operated in [[Zaelvosh Forest]].
 Oliven in [[Melario Woods]].